 The cart components and hooks are related to the products that a client intends to get.
-Therefore, such elements allow for rapid implementation of a shopping cart.
+Therefore, such elements allow for the rapid implementation of a shopping cart.

 Translating a product page into multiple languages and currencies is the job of localization components and hooks.
 The LocalizationProvider component is present in Hydrogen.